 International students will typically hold a relevant equivalent qualification, please check your qualification with our Admissions team.
 In addition, you should hold a relevant English language qualification equivalent to CEFR Level B2.
-ICMP is able to sponsor students that require a Tier 4 Visa to study in the UK.
+ICMP is able to sponsor students that require a Student Route Visa to study in the UK.
 For more information on the application process contact [email protected]

 Please click the following link to find out more about qualification requirements for this course

 Applicants will be expected to possess at least a grades C in GCSE Maths and English, and applicants who do not have English as a first language will need to meet IELTS 5.5 with no component below 5.5.